Second Epistle of Peter: Authorship and date

 Those who defend Petrine authorship often appeal to the different amanuenses or secretaries Peter used to write each letter, as first suggested by Jerome.

-Thomas R. Schreiner puts into perspective when some who doubt the authenticity of the letter consider the arguments defending its authenticity as a impotent resource.
-People of this mindset, according to Thomas, object to the claim that different secretaries may have been used on the one hand, and then to the claim that the corpus of the two letters is too small to establish stylistic variation, culminating in the statement that: "When we examine historical documents, we are not granted exhaustive knowledge of the circumstances in which the document came into being.
-Therefore, we must postulate probabilities, and in some cases, of course, more than one scenario is likely.
-Moreover, in some cases the likely scenarios are not internally contradictory, but both constitute plausible answers to the problem posed.
-Suggesting more than one solution is not necessarily an appeal to despair, but can be a sign of humility".
+Thomas R. Schreiner criticizes people who regard arguments in favor of the authenticity of 2 Peter as mere arguments of religious conservatives who impotently try to invent arguments to support authenticity.
+People of this mindset, according to Schreiner, object to the claim that different secretaries may have been used but then claim that the corpus of the two letters is too small to establish stylistic variation.
+Schreiner states:

-The scholar Simon J. Kistemaker on the other hand believes that linguistically "the material presented in both documents provides substantial evidence to indicate that these letters are the product of a single author", however, this view is very much in the minority.
-Most biblical scholars have concluded Peter is not the author, considering the epistle pseudepigraphical.
-Reasons for this include its linguistic differences from 1 Peter, its apparent use of Jude, possible allusions to 2nd-century gnosticism, encouragement in the wake of a delayed parousia, and weak external support.
+The scholar Simon J. Kistemaker believes that linguistically "the material presented in both documents provides substantial evidence to indicate that these letters are the product of a single author."
+However, this view is very much in the minority.
+Most biblical scholars have concluded Peter is not the author, considering the epistle pseudepigraphal.
+Reasons for this include its linguistic differences from 1 Peter, its apparent use of Jude, possible allusions to second-century gnosticism, encouragement in the wake of a delayed parousia, and weak external support.